yizhanyun/yx/README.md

 ```
 ### Template Projects

-Duosite will gradually add template project set up for typical frameworks or libraries,  to save you time.
+yx will gradually add template project set up for typical frameworks or libraries,  to save you time.

 Now following templates are included.